AntoineD01/GraphTheoryProject/README.md

 Graph Theory 3000
 Graph Theory 3000 is a Python program designed to analyze and visualize scheduling graphs using graph theory concepts.
-It provides functionality to create, display, and analyze graphs representing tasks and their dependencies.
+It provides functionality to display, and analyze graphs representing tasks and their dependencies.

 Features
 Interactive Menu: Easily select and analyze scheduling graphs for various scenarios.